Our SHINE Collective Team

 Erica founded SHINE Collective to support those who have experienced real harm from assault, abuse, neglect, coercion and manipulation within the psychedelic community.

-• Maria Katrina Oliveros, MSN-Ed
+• Katrina Olive, MSN-Ed

-Maria Katrina Oliveros, MSN-Ed
+Katrina Olive, MSN-Ed

 As a survivor of abuse and trauma as a child and as a healthcare provider, Kat endeavors to embrace personal growth and resilience amidst adversity and challenge.
 She channels these experiences into fueling her commitment to helping fellow survivors embody a sense of hope and healing through heartfelt care, safe spaces, and thoughtful education.